Site logo

 2) Transactional Intent

-Transactional intent happens when we want to purchase something online.
-This category involves buyers going to a specific website where they are ready to make a purchase and narrow down their choices.
-Of course, the user intent, in this case, is to make a final purchase by the time they are leaving a website.
+Transactional intent happens when you want to purchase something online.
+This category involves buyers going to a specific website where they are ready to buy and narrow down their choices.
+Of course, the user’s intent, in this case, is to make a final purchase by the time they leave a website.

 As users are satisfied with the answers to their search queries, they get to know what they want.
 Additionally, at this point, confirmation and value.
 Furthermore, in this category, most users will be on specific product pages, pricing pages, coupons, testimonials, and broad e-commerce landing pages.